sharetribe/flex-docs/src/docs/concepts-development/content-management/index.md

 The way in which operator-created content is handled within Flex.
 Before Console-operated content management, operators could either

-- add the content directly in the FTW codebase,
+- add the content directly in the client app codebase,
-- use the [microcopy](/concepts/microcopy/) files for marketplace content, or
+- use the [microcopy](/concepts/microcopy) files for marketplace content, or
 - integrate an external content management system.